neuralvis/elpa-mirror/gnu/zones-readme.txt

  ** Compatibility **

- Some of the functions defined here are not available for Emacs versions prior to Emacs 22.
-Others are not available for versions prior to Emacs 23.
+ Some of the functions defined here are not available for Emacs versions prior to 23.
 Still others are available only starting with Emacs 25.
 This is mentioned where applicable.

 (@* "Zones")